Achievable logoAchievable logo

 Deferred annuity rules

-A deferred variable annuity typically involves a lengthy accumulation phase with the intention of annuitizing the contract several years later in retirement.
-These types of contracts often involve hefty surrender charges and/or taxes if distributions are taken early.
+A deferred variable annuity typically has a lengthy accumulation phase, with the intent to annuitize years later (often in retirement).
+These contracts commonly include surrender charges and/or taxes if distributions are taken early.

 Definitions